BILLYMAINA/BillyMaina/README.md

 Hi there 👋

-Data Analyst with strong analytical and problem-solving skills, combining technical expertise with a passion for meaningful impact.
+I'm a Data Analyst with strong analytical and problem-solving skills, combining technical expertise with a passion for meaningful impact.

 I work collaboratively to turn data into actionable insights that drive smarter decisions and community growth.